soulphysics/.emacs.d/README.md

 Especially nice features include `C-c C-c m` which will compile your markdown and open a web browser for you to look at it.

-## Web-Mode: A better html Mode
+## Web-Mode: A better html mode

 Editing html in emacs is also sublime.
 However, the default html-mode for emacs is pretty useless.
-To reach zen, you'll need a more serious html mode called `web-mode`, which is in the .emacs.d file; the hook to make it the default mode for html, css and js files is in `init.el`.
+To reach zen, you'll need a more serious html mode called `web-mode`, which is already all set up in this .emacs.d directory.
+The folder is in the .emacs.d file, and there's a hook to make it the default mode for html, css and js files is in `init.el`.

 Apart from a number of helpful completion and tab conveniences, web-mode is smart enough to color html syntax, while also coloring css syntax when found within <style></style> tags, and js syntax when found within <script></script> tags.